Simsreal/simsreal/README.md

 python host.py --config grid_2d/felix
 ```

-To understand the flow, you can have a look at high-level flowchart in [here](./human/)
+To understand the flow of consciousness emergence, you can have a look at high-level flowchart in [here](./human/)